ReinoldoCaceres/ReinoldoCaceres/README.md

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=ReinoldoCaceres&show_icons=true&theme=dark)

 <!-- Your Favorite Quote -->
-## Favorite Quote
+## My work philosophy

-"Write code as if the person who maintains it is a psychopath who knows where you live." - [Unknown]
+"Programming is like telling a joke.
+If you have to explain it, it's bad." - [Martin Fowler]

 <!-- Your Favorite GIF -->
 ## We can all relate